Fuel card: Commercial use in business

 Commercial fuel cards are designed with fleets in mind and seek to avoid both the percentage up-charges of credit card companies as well as the theft risk retail credit cards expose a business to due to their focus on convenience over financial security.

 Typically, the majority of businesses using fuel cards are those which heavily rely on motor vehicles on a day-to-day basis e.g. transport, haulage, courier services.
 One of the primary reasons a business will use a fuel card is to obtain (potentially) significant savings both on the current price of fuel and on administrative costs.
 It would be normal for the business to receive a single weekly invoice, payable by direct debit; this replaces the manual reconciliation of individual paper receipts which could, for larger organizations, number in the hundreds each week.
 A number of additional benefits are available for users of fuel cards from a supplier offering an e-business capability.

 In most cases, fuel cards can provide fuel at a wholesale price as opposed to standard retail.
 This way, discount fuel can be purchased without needing to buy in bulk.

 Furthermore, the management and security concerning fuel purchases is greatly improved via the use of fuel cards.
 These features often prove themselves attractive to businesses, especially with those operating large fleets which can sometimes be in the thousands of vehicles.

-For example, a business may obtain anything from a one to four pence per litre reduction (PPL) on diesel, which in real terms can be translated into the following (UK based) example:

-Potential cost-saving example (for small fleet)

 International fuel cards

 While most fuel cards are for use in a particular country, there are some companies who offer international fuel cards themselves and some via a third party.
 International site networks often use fully automatic fuel pumps to avoid possible language difficulties and are specially designed to account for different taxation regimes e.g. producing separate invoices for each country which fuel was purchased in a particular month to account for different rates of VAT charged.
 These site networks sometimes offer the ability to reclaim VAT paid in each country, for a small percentage of the amount reclaimed.
 Some international fuel card providers solely offer fuel cards for business fleets, others also for individuals.
 However, the system of fuel cards has meanwhile spread throughout Europe, where they are called cartões de combustivel, cartecarburanti, zakelijk tankpas, tankkaart, fleetpass, cartes de carburants, and Tankkarten.